filamentphp/filament/packages/panels/docs/02-getting-started.md

 ## Introducing widgets

 Filament widgets are components that display information on your dashboard, especially statistics.
 Widgets are typically added to the default [Dashboard](../panels/dashboard) of the panel, but you can add them to any page, including resource pages.
-Filament includes built-in widgets like the [stats widget](../widgets/stats-overview), to render important statistics in a simple overview; [chart widget](../widgets/charts), which can render an interactive chart; and [table widget](../panels/dashboard#table-widgets), which allows you to easily embed the table builder.
+Filament includes built-in widgets like the [stats widget](../widgets/stats-overview), to render important statistics in a simple overview; [chart widget](../widgets/charts), which can render an interactive chart; and [table widget](../panels/dashboard#table-widgets), which allows you to easily embed the Table Builder.

 Let's add a stats widget to our default dashboard page that includes a stat for each type of patient and a chart to visualize treatments administered over time.